 Imagine what you could do with more time and a pattern!
-This is definitely another art form that I could become addicted to…..
-For those readers already addicted to needle felting, post some of your projects and suggestions on our Facebook Page!!
+For those readers already addicted to needle felting, please share some of your projects and suggestions on our Facebook Page!

 We hope this guide makes your stitching easier and more enjoyable!

 For those interested in using this article or others published by Nordic Needle, Inc., please use this copy when referencing the information: